Geography at Newcastle provides a lively environment for both physical and human geography research

 Telephone: +44 (0)191 208 5200

 Fax: +44 (0)191 208 5421

 Researchers in the Physical Geography cluster work in interdisciplinary teams with a focus on four core research areas: palaeoclimatology, water science, cryospheric systems and landscape evolution.
 There is a breadth of research experience across the team which has excellent international and national profile.
 Our research has a strong science base, and this is supported by the development of dedicated laboratory and computing facilities.
-Environments where we are active in research include places in the UK, Greenland, Iceland, Pagagonia, Turkey, USA, Tibet and Japan.
+Environments where we are active in research include places in the UK, Greenland, Iceland, Paagonia, Turkey, USA, Tibet and Japan.

 - landscape evolution

 - Quaternary geochronology

 - water science

 The School of Geography, Politics and Sociology is pleased to invite applications for two funded studentships in Physical Geography.
 Applicants may choose from one of the following projects:

 - GPG01: Holocene methane cycling in high-latitude lakes